- A 404 error (also known as error 404) means that the page can’t be found. Usually, this happens when the URL or its content was deleted or moved.

 Tips for your 404 pages

 Since 404 pages are likely inevitable at some point in your website’s (hopefully long) lifetime, it’s a great idea to customize your 404 pages.
-After all, even after you’ve fixed them, it takes time for a search engine to stop showing 404s errors.
+After all, even after you’ve fixed them, it takes time for a search engine to stop showing 404 errors.
 While you’re waiting for the algorithm to catch up, you need to show users more than a blank “dead end” on your website.
+A well-designed 404 page can have a special meaning for your brand and help reinforce your message.
+When creating your 404 page, focus on user experience and navigation to ensure visitors can easily find their way back to relevant content.

 Here are some ideas for customizing your 404 pages: